 Leverage SiteHawk’s SDS Authoring Services to accelerate compliance.
 Our team of expert SDS authors is available to assist with any aspect of SDS creation or translation.
 SiteHawk services can also assist with providing access to your product Safety Data Sheets by offering self-service hosting or SDS distribution via fax, email or postal mail.
 Request a quote or call 1-877-483-4295 to speak with a Solutions Consultant immediately.

 WHMIS Training Video: Educate and Train Your Employees

 Under the new guidelines, employers are required to train their employees annually or when work conditions or hazard information changes.
 SiteHawk offers a WHMIS 2015 training video and 15 supplemental testing questions (uploadable to a SCORM-compatible learning management system) to help you educate employees about their responsibilities to maintain compliance and promote a safe working environment.
 This video is offered in English and French (CA).

 SiteHawk WHMIS 2015 Transition Guide

-Our free transition guide provides an overview of the transition timeline and describes employee responsibilities during the transition.
+Our transition guide provides an overview of the transition timeline and describes employee responsibilities during the transition.
 Educate your employees about changes to workplace safety regulatory requirements and how information about chemicals is communicated to workers in the workplace.